cubisttriangle/docker_tools/rpi-pico/README.md

 This is info is documented in section 3.2 of 'Getting started with Raspberry Pi Pico'.

 You may notice that your pico doesn't show up `/dev/tty*`, however `dmesg` shows it getting mounted as a mass storage device.
 Mounting the pico will allow you load uf2 binaries by copying them to the mount point.
+Note: the pico only shows up as a USB serial device if the program is compiled with it enabled.

 To mount the pico, find the pico device partition:
 > `lsblk -f`